 An industry leader in environmental golf course design, Jason Straka blends his formal education, rigorous professional training and considerable design experience to produce a tradition of excellence.
 Skillfully merging his professional training in the many facets of golf course design with his extensive hands-on design experience, he has shaped his specialty: integrating a golf course both functionally and aesthetically into its surrounding environment.

 An active member of the American Society of Golf Course Architects (ASGCA), Straka was one of the youngest members ever elected to its Board of Governors.
-Having served as the ASGCA Education Committee Chairperson since its creation in 2012, he was honored in April 2016 with a Presidential Citation for his work in the development of meaningful professional education programs.
+Having served as the ASGCA Education Committee Chairperson since its creation in 2012 through 2018, he was honored in April 2016 with a Presidential Citation for his work in the development of meaningful professional education programs.
 He was also selected to be the ASGCA Task Force Representative on an Expert Working Group devised to coordinate input of leading industry experts with the Golf Environment Organization (GEO).
 In 2018 Straka was named to the ASGCA Executive Committee to serve a 5-year officer rotation, becoming President in 2021.

 Straka has served as a 10-year Board Member of the Ohio Turfgrass Foundation (OTF), and as President in 2017-2018.
 He currently holds a board position on the Ohio Turfgrass Research Trust (OTRT).
 He also has been an Adjunct Professor at The Ohio State University and a judge for the Golf Digest/GCSAA Environmental Leaders in Golf Awards.

 In 2010, Straka was rated by Golf Magazine as one of the most influential people in golf under 40 years of age, and three Straka-designed golf courses won awards in Golf Inc.'s Renovation of the Year Competition 2014-2016, a contest which annually seeks to recognize the best renovation projects of the past year from around the world.
 In addition,Fry/Straka Global Golf Course Design was named Golf Course Design Firm of the Year for 2013 by The BoardRoom Magazine in the publication’s annual Excellence in Achievement Awards and Top 100 Golf Course Architects Worldwide by Golf Inc. in 2019.